freenet/freenetorg-website/README.md

 ## Testing Locally

-If the environment variable `GOOGLE_APPLICATION_CREDENTIALS` is not set, or `FREENET_SITE_NO_DB` is set to `true`, the site will run in "offline" mode, using dummy data instead of the database.
+If and only if the environment variable `FREENET_SITE_LOCAL_TESTING` is set to `true`, the site will run in "offline" mode, using dummy data instead of the database.
 This makes it easy to test locally without needing to set up a local FireStore instance.